 As you move through stage 2 through stage 4, there is a strong connection to feeling emotionally safe, loved and connected, and valued by others.
 If we think about that in the context of our romantic relationships, it seems reasonable to believe that if we are not having those needs met, it will show up in our behavior in a negative or maladaptive way.
 If those needs are being met, the behavior will probably be more loving, trusting, and positive.

 1) Listen non-defensively – listen to understand the emotions and feelings coming up for your partner and validate them.
 Having empathy is important, however even if you are struggling with feeling empathy you can still practice validation.
-Usually, when people do not share it is because of fear of being misunderstood or dismissed.
+Usually, when people do not share it is rooted in fear of being misunderstood or dismissed.
 Vulnerability is nakedness, and most people do not feel comfortable being vulnerable with someone they feel is a potential threat.
 If you want your partner to open up, create a space in which they will be able to do so.

 Damage is done when you: get defensive, tell your partner not to feel the way they do, name call and/or blame, dismiss what they are feeling/sharing, change the subject, do not acknowledge or speak to their feelings, make overall invalidating comments.